-- 3. Have an interview with a representative of the Admissions Department. - 4.
-Have an interview with a Financial Planning Department Representative prior to completing the enrollment process to discuss payment plans. - 5.
-Complete all necessary paperwork for admission. - 6.
-Receive a catalog. - 7.
-Take a tour of the facility. - 8.
-Students applying for the Barber Crossover program are required to provide a copy of their current Cosmetology License.
+- Complete an application for admission and provide copies of all required documents. - Have an interview with a representative of the Admissions Department. - Have an interview with a Financial Planning Department Representative prior to completing the enrollment process to discuss payment plans. - Complete all necessary paperwork for admission. - Receive a catalog. - Take a tour of the facility.

+Students applying for the Barbering Crossover program are required to provide a copy of their current Cosmetology License.
 Students applying for the Cosmetology Crossover program are required to provide a copy of a current Barber License.

-Upon completion of the admission procedures, the student will be notified of the School decision regarding admission.
+Upon completion of the admission procedures, the student will be notified of the School's decision regarding admission.